awsdocs/aws-control-tower-guide/doc_source/account-factory.md

    1. Choose the button next to the **Version** of the product you want to update, and choose **NEXT**\.

    1. Provide the parameter values that were mentioned previously\.
-For **ManagedOrganizationlUnit**, choose the OU that the account was already in\.
+For **ManagedOrganizationlUnit**, choose the OU that the account was already in, or to migrate to a new OU, choose the new OU for the account\.
 A central cloud administrator can find this information in the AWS Control Tower console, under **Accounts**\.

    1. Choose **NEXT**\.